shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 (*) What languages, libraries and third-party packages are used in NeuronRain?

 AsFer machine learning implementations are written in C++/Python/Java(Spark-streaming).
 USBmd VIRGO kernel module is written in C and Python(Spark).
-VIRGO linux kernel is forked off from mainline http://www.kernel.org PPA and new systemcalls and drivers are written in C/Python.
+VIRGO linux kernel is forked off from mainline http://www.kernel.org PPA and new systemcalls and drivers are written in C/Python(Some utility scripts, Userspace boost::python invocation of systemcalls).
 KingCobra VIRGO kernel module is written in C/Java/C++(protocol buffers for MAC electronic currency).

 Requirements.txt in:
 https://sourceforge.net/p/asfer/code/HEAD/tree/asfer-docs/Requirements.txt